Driving in Italy: All you Must Know Before you hit the road

 Driver’s license/International driver’s license

 It’s also essential to have your driver’s license from your home country.
-Also, even though you might not be asked by the rental car service to provide an International Driving Permit, be sure to have one to avoid legal issues with the police.
+Additionally, even if you are not required by the rental car service to provide an International Driving Permit, it is advisable to have one to avoid potential legal issues with the police.

 Car Insurance